The angel investors who power our fund.

 An angel investor (sometimes referred to as a business angel, private investor or seed investor) is an individual who invests in startups early in their journey in exchange for a share of the business.
 Early angel investors often invest as part of a network, an “angel network”, and provide their investee companies with advice, network access and other support beyond the capital.
 Investing early, these angel investors take on board a large amount of risk in the hope that the company will grow and over time provide a significant return on their investment.

 Who are the super angels?

 We spent nearly two years indexing the UK startup market and all of the underlying investors.
-From this research we noted a few incredible stats including that, had you invested a fixed amount into each company from our index that raised capital in 2011, you would have witnessed a staggering 28% year on year portfolio growth rate.
+From this research we noted a few incredible stats.
+Did you know that if you had invested a fixed amount into each company from our index that raised capital in 2011, you would have witnessed a staggering 28% year on year portfolio growth rate?